elmomoilanen/k-in-a-row/fe/README.md

 Prior to making deployment to Firebase, the built app needs to be adapted for this target.
 SvelteKit's static adapter is used to prerender this site as a collection of static files.
 This is configured in `svelte.config.js` and with the prerender option placed in the root layout file `+layout.ts`.

 GitHub workflow `deploy-fe.yml` uploads a new release to Firebase for every versioned push event to the main branch.
 For this pipeline, `PUBLIC_API_URL` (backend's production URL) and `FIREBASE_SERVICE_ACCOUNT_K_INAROW` (Firebase service account credentials) must have been stored as secrets in GitHub's Actions secrets.
 Deployment job of the workflow runs conditionally after successful lints, type checks and tests.

+## Update guide

+- Check dependencies, e.g. with `npm outdated`
+- Check Node and Nginx image versions in the Dockerfile